 What students don’t know is that their textbooks have, by omission or otherwise, lied to them.

 This lesson was published by Rethinking Schools in Rethinking Columbus.
-For more lessons like “Discovering Columbus: Re-reading the Past,” order Rethinking Columbus with more than 80 essays, poems, interviews, historical vignettes, and lesson plans edited by Bill Bigelow and Bob Peterson.
+For more lessons like “Discovering Columbus: Re-reading the Past,” order Rethinking Columbus with more than 80 essays, poems, interviews, historical vignettes, and lesson plans.
 See Table of Contents.